 4. Think about ways to fit exercise into the things you’re already doing.
 For example, walk while your children are at soccer practice, walk on your lunch hour at work, walk and talk with a friend rather than sitting and talking, or exercise at home with a video when you would otherwise be watching mindless television or scrolling through social media.

 Then actually add those 5 exercise times to your schedule – put them in your planner, your Outlook calendar, or whatever you use.

 5. Get some additional information and find some encouragement.
 When I’m learning something new or trying to add a new habit to my life, I like to learn as much about it as I can.
 It reinforces my decision to make the healthy change and it gives me a boost when I feel like giving up.

 Here are some articles that may help and encourage you:

 - 10 Exercise Tips for Busy Women

 - How to Make Time When You Don’t Have Time

 - 4 Ways Exercise Can Improve Your Health – and Your Sex Life

-Also, I’ve written an ebook that takes you through a 30-minute (or so) process that helps you get clear on why you want to start exercising and then walks you through setting up a plan to success with adding regular exercise to your life – The Busy Woman’s 30-Minutes Guide to Exercise.
-It’s regularly $5, but you can use the code FRIEND50 to get it for $2.50, which is 50% off the regular price.
-(The code applies to your entire order, so I’d love for you to check out my other ebooks too.)
+And if you need a bit more help getting started, grab a copy of my ebook, Fit.
+Strong.
+Healthy.
+The Busy Woman’s 30-Minute Guide to Exercise.
+It takes you through a 30-minute (or so) process that helps you get clear on why you want to start exercising and then walks you through setting up a plan to success with adding regular exercise to your life.
+It’s regularly $5, but use the code FRIEND25 at checkout to save 25%.
+(The code applies to your entire order, so check out my other healthy life and happy marriage ebooks too.)

 *The Physical Activity Guidelines for Americans recommend that healthy adults exercise at least 150 minutes per week – approximately 30 minutes, 5 days per week – and up to 300 minutes per week.